Project Registration for Queer Men – TENDER CITY: The Silent Slow Dance Project

 Created by Kevin Jesuino

 TENDER CITY: THE SILENT SLOW DANCE PROJECT is a socially engaged performance and video installation that invites queer men to participate in silent, consensual slow dances in public urban spaces.
 The project explores tenderness, male intimacy, and the reclamation of public space—particularly in environments historically shaped by hetero-patriarchal, capitalist design.
-For participants, the experience offers a somatic connection to the visibility of the queer body within the hardened architecture of the city, drawing inspiration from the subtle, coded gestures of queer cruising culture.
+For participants, the experience offers a somatic connection to the visibility of the queer body within the hardened architecture of urban landscapes, drawing inspiration from the subtle, coded gestures of queer cruising culture.
 For witnesses, it becomes an encounter with “the other” and a rare glimpse into the often unseen tenderness of masculinity.

 WHO IS THIS CALL FOR?

-1:45pm- 3:00 pm: Debrief with participants , Nanaimo Art Gallery Art Lab
+2:15 PM-4:00 PM – Debrief with participants facilitated by Kevin Jesuino, Nanaimo Art Gallery Art Lab